Casual-Coder2/Library_Management_System/README.md

 # Library_Management_System
 A basic library management system made using Python and MySQL.

+This project is using the standard Python implementation (CPython).

 It is supposed to be used by the library management staff.

 This library management system uses 2 tables in MySQL to work, namely 'books' and 'issue'.